aff3ct/aff3ct/doc/source/user/simulation/parameters/codec/ldpc/decoder.rst

 .. note:: When the inter-frame |SIMD| strategy is set, the simulator will run with the right number of frames depending on the |SIMD| length.
-This number of frames can be manually set with the :ref:`src-src-fra` parameter.
-Be aware that running the simulator with the :ref:`src-src-fra` parameter set to 1 and the :ref:`dec-polar-dec-simd` parameter set to ``INTER`` will completely be counterproductive and will lead to no throughput improvements.
+This number of frames can be manually set with the :ref:`sim-sim-inter-fra` parameter.
+Be aware that running the simulator with the :ref:`sim-sim-inter-fra` parameter set to 1 and the :ref:`dec-polar-dec-simd` parameter set to ``INTER`` will completely be counterproductive and will lead to no throughput improvements.

 .. _dec-ldpc-dec-h-reorder: